Validark/validark.github.io/src/content/posts/interleaved-vectors-on-arm/index.md

 ## Conclusion

-So next time you want to parse [utf8](https://github.com/simdutf/simdutf/issues/428), or [JSON](https://github.com/simdjson/simdjson), or [Zig](https://github.com/Validark/Accelerated-Zig-Parser), be sure to use interleaved vectors!
+So next time you want to parse [utf8](https://github.com/simdutf/simdutf/issues/428), [JSON](https://github.com/simdjson/simdjson), or [Zig](https://github.com/Validark/Accelerated-Zig-Parser), be sure to use interleaved vectors!